 Campus emergency operations will be conducted within the framework of University guidelines.
 Any exception to the procedures outlined in the Emergency Operations Plan will be conducted only by, or with the approval of, those University administrators responsible for directing and/or coordinating emergency operations.

-Below you will find a link to the Plan as well as the Table of Contents.
 It is also available at the Department of Public Safety and Transportation in Levermore Hall.

 Special Attention:

 All are strongly encouraged to review and become thoroughly familiar with the section entitled "Emergency Evacuations of Buildings" also stated above.